 What is a Walking Taco Casserole?

-So really, it should come as no surprise that I’m super excited to show you this walking taco casserole.
+So really, it should come as no surprise that I'm super excited to show you this walking taco bake.
 SO much yum!

 If you've ever been to a farm auction, or even a sports concession stand, you've probably been introduced to the beauty of a walking taco.